Coronavirus digest: UK deploys military to London hospitals | DW | 07.01.2022

 The authorization comes as schools get ready to fully reopen from Monday.

-Japan has declared quasi-emergency measures in three regions to curb a surge in infections that may be linked to US military bases in the country.
+Japan has declared quasi-emergency measures in three regions to curb a surge in infections that may be linked to United States military bases in the country.

 These are the first such measures since September, when the country lifted emergency controls that had been in place for most of last year.